-The design of your single storey extension is the most important decision you will make when planning and costing your project.
-It will dictate cost and appearance, so it pays to make sure you are happy with the design, that it is cost effective, and that it even raises the value of the property.
+Choosing the design of your single storey extension is the most important decision you will make when planning your project.
+Your extension's design will dictate not just its appearance, but also how long it might take to build and how much it will cost.
+So it pays to make sure you are happy with the design of the extension, the materials you use and its cost-effectiveness.
+Don't forget, too, that your extension's design can even raise – or lower – the value of your property.

 Deciding on a single storey extension's footprint

 While usually determined by the space required within the property, the footprint is defined by factors such as the proximity to neighbouring boundaries, the position of existing windows, and its orientation towards light, views and garden area.

 Planning constraints will also be a factor, although many smaller single-storey extensions will fall within the criteria for permitted development, and so will not need a planning application.
 It is essential at this stage to consider the roof design – in particular, the height of the ridge and the impact on existing first-floor windows.